Whether chasing MLS Cup titles or porch pirates, Sounders forward Will Bruin won’t go down without a fight

 Ruidiaz tied things in the 89th minute and then Gustav Svensson won it on a header three minutes into stoppage time.
 It was one of the greatest comebacks in MLS history but likely doesn’t happen if not for Bruin.

-“For me, I don’t think we ever had that feeling of ‘Oh, man we lost this game – it’s over with,’’’ Bruin said.
-“We just had that mentality that if we were going to go down, we’d go down swinging.’’’
+“For me, I don’t think we ever had that feeling of ‘Oh, man we lost this game – it’s over with,’ ” Bruin said.
+“We just had that mentality that if we were going to go down, we’d go down swinging.’ ”

 Just as Bruin keeps doing – whether chasing after porch pirates trying to spoil Christmas, or that elusive first title he can finally play a role in.